 Narrative therapy is a method of mental health treatment that separates a person from their problems.
 It helps people to rely on their internal skills and use emotional tools to lessen the troubles in their lives.
 The idea behind it is that our life is a long story and that we give our lives meaning through the little stories that exist within them: the vignettes that take place inside the larger story.
 By narrating our own life story, we can begin to grow.

 When you see a narrative therapist, they can help you recognize specific recurring ideas in your life.
-You don't have to keep engaging in the same patterns anymore.
-That's where narrative therapy can help.
-It's time for you to change the story of your life and re-write it.
+You don’t have to keep engaging in the same patterns anymore.
+That’s where narrative therapy can help.
+It’s time for you to change the story of your life with the techniques outlined in this article.

 The approach of narrative therapy was developed by Michael White and David Epston, who were therapists from New Zealand.
 They believed that it was essential to see people as separate from their issues.
 Narrative therapy came about in the 1980s, and the idea was that it was supposed to be a kind of treatment that was non-blaming and non-pathological.
 White and Epston made it extremely clear that they didn’t want clients to be viewed as a problem or viewed as though there was something “wrong” with them; people aren’t broken, and they can change the story of their lives.
 They wanted to make sure that people weren’t labeled as defective and that they were empowered to take control over their lives and how they handle the issues within them.